CrossScarDev/yapOS/README.md

 ## Yet Another Playful Operating System

-yapOS is an extremely simple operating system for the Playdate.
+yapOS is just another alternative operating system for the Playdate.